Boloki Chango Machyo W’Obanda (1927-2013)

 In 1956, aged 29, Machyo travelled with his wife Akumu Rose Nang’anda to the United States, where they spent a year with Moral Re-Armament, a spiritual movement that during the 1950s invited young people from East and Central Africa to their centres where they preached an anticommunist and multiracialist doctrine.
 It seems that in fact Machyo actually made contacts with the American Communist Party, and became an atheist – the invitation was also a way to get a passport.

 After his year in the US, in 1957, Machyo was awarded a Bukedi local government scholarship to study in London.
 There he became heavily involved in the Uganda Students Association, notably editing their magazine Ugasso, prior to Ateker Ejalu.
-He soon joined the Committee of African Organisations, which was the first African-led pan-African anticolonial organisation in London, formed by Abu Mayanja, a fellow Ugandan (who had also stayed with Moral Re-Armament) together with a Nigerian, Alao Bashorun, and a Tanzanian, Dennis Phombeah, a member of Julius Nyerere’s Tanganyika African National Union.
+He soon joined the Committee of African Organisations, which was the first African-led pan-African anticolonial organisation in London, formed by Abu Mayanja, a fellow Ugandan (who had also stayed with Moral Re-Armament) together with a Nigerian, Alao Bashorun, and Dennis Phombeah, a member of Julius Nyerere’s Tanganyika African National Union.

 Machyo stayed in London for seven years, returning to Uganda shortly after the country won independence.
 He was employed at Makerere University as a resident tutor, based in Mbale.
 He was also working for the Uganda Development Corporation and travelled extensively in this capacity.
 However, he devoted much of his time to local politics, specifically lobbying around district boundaries in Eastern Uganda.
 He was part of the radical breakaway wing of Milton Obote’s Uganda Peoples Congress, under John Kakonge, and became involved in Yoweri Museveni’s formation of the Uganda Patriotic Movement and then National Resistance Movement.
 Thus, he moved from the fringes of mainstream politics to the very centre, spending the final years of his life as Presidential Advisor.